 - What training is provided for coaches?

 There are two parts to coach training.
 One is an online course which covers team management, safety, volunteer protection and AYSO's principles.
 This course is known as Safe Haven®.
-There is also age-specific training which covers soccer techniques, strategies, and teaching ideas appropriate to the age group.
+There is also age-specific training which covers soccer techniques, strategies and teaching ideas appropriate to the age group.
 These clinics are held online and on weekends, and vary from a half day to two days.
 You must attend coach training to be covered by the Volunteer Protection Act.
-There is more about coach training in the coach pages.

 - What is Safe Haven®?